roberddd/PF2B/docs/support/create_your_own_biome.md

         - Create a new folder in the following path: `%USERPROFILE%\AppData\Roaming\Blender Foundation\Blender\4.5\extensions\user_default\pf2b\biomes`

+            !!! info2 "Tip"
+                You can quickly open this folder by going to `PF2B Preferences > Plant Library > Biomes` and enabling the `Biome Contributor Tools`, which **will display** additional buttons such as **Open Internal PF2B Biome Folder**.

         - The root folder contains biome categories, such as `coniferous`.
             - You can place your biome in an existing category or create a new one.
             - The folder for your biome **must be named exactly the same as your biome**, e.g., `my_biome`.

         This will allow PF2B to recognize and load your custom biome properly.
+Once it's detected, you can try the **Build Biome** button, and afterwards go to `Geo-Scatter > Biome Scatter > Open Biomes` to test the biome in action.